AlexTemirbulatow/de.htwg.sa.DotsAndBoxes/README.md

     <td>
       The game is played by drawing horizontal or vertical <br>
       lines between two dots.
 When you place the final line <br>
-      that completes a square, the square and its contents <br>
+      that completes a box, the box and its contents <br>
       are yours.
 Players take turns, but whenever a player <br>
-      completes a quare, they get another turn.
-Each square <br>
+      completes a box, they get another turn.
+Each box <br>
       is worth one point.
       <br><br>
-      The game ends once all squares have been claimed.
+      The game ends when all boxes have been claimed.
       <br><br>
       The player with the most points wins.
 If two players <br>
       tie for the highest score, the game ends in a draw.
       <br><br>
       The game supports 2-4 players, varying board sizes, <br>
       light and dark mode, and a computer opponent with <br>
-      three difficulty levels: easy, medium and hard.
+      three difficulty levels: Easy, Medium and Hard.
     </td>
     <td>
       <p align="center">